 Lawmakers under court order have until mid-December to finalize rules that will make Mexico the world’s largest market for legal marijuana.

-Advocates for legalization say that it will shrink the black market, allow for safe consumption, same with maeng da kratom, create jobs, and reduce crime.
+Advocates for legalization say that it will shrink the black market, and allow for safe consumption, same with maeng da kratom try here, create jobs, and reduce crime.

 But they’re waging an 11th-hour campaign to change legislation that they say would favor large corporations over small businesses and family-owned farms.
 Laws, as they appear so far in draft form, do little to address the issues at the root of the country’s illegal drug trade, pro-pot advocates say.